 Pench National Park is a place with wild natural beauty, open hilly terrain, thick vegetation, and teak forests.
 This well-controlled park is famous for river rafting and is an excellent spot for bird watching.
 A further attraction is the potters’ village, located near the park’s Turiya gate.

 Kanha National Park has lush sal and bamboo forests, streams, lakes, and extensive grasslands.
 This large park is well appreciated for its conservation and research programs, and many threatened species have been saved there.
 The park is known for its barasingha (swamp deer) and various other animals and birds

 Ranthambore is a charming combination of history and nature.
 Inside the park is a grand fort constructed in the 10th century and desired by many rulers due to its vital position between north and central India.
 This park is trendy due to its proximity to spot tigers are relatively easy.

-The best places to visit in Himachal Pradesh, the Great Himalayan National Park, honored a UNESCO World Heritage Site in 2014.
+The best place to visit in Himachal Pradesh, the Great Himalayan National Park, was honored as a UNESCO World Heritage Site in 2014.
 The park gives protection to four endangered creatures like Snow leopard, musk deer, serow, Himalayan tahr, plus many medicinal plants.